shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Provide a standard 'shader cache' system that can be used for Slang tooling and customers
 * Supports Slang tooling and language features

+## Use

+There are several kinds of use scenario

+* A runtime shader cache
+* A runtime shader cache with persistance
+* A capture of compilation/compilations
+* A baked persistant cache - must also work without source

+A runtime shader cache, ideally

+* Works with mechanisms that do not require any user control.
+* It is okay to have keys/naming that are not human understandable/readable.
+* The source is available - such that hashes based on source contents can be produced.
+* It does not matter if hashes/keys are static between runs.
+* It is not important that a future version would be compatible with a previous version.
+* Could be all in memory.
+* May need mechanisms to limit size
+* Generated source can be made to work with some extra effort, because we can hash generated source

+At the other end of the spectrum a baked persistant cache

+* Probably wants user control over naming
+* Doesn't have access to source so can't use that as part of a hash
+* Probably doesn't have access to dependencies
+* Having some indirection between a request and a result is a useful feature
+* Ideally can be manipulated
+* Can serialize out results, potentially on demand
+* Generated source may need to be identified in some other way than the source itself

+It should be possible to write out a 'runtime shader cache' into the same format as used for persistant cache.
+It may be harder to use such a cache without Slang tooling, because the mapping from compilation options to keys is probably not simple.

 Status
 ------